LearnSaaS

 Fee:

-Strength: UX for marketing/ops teams
+Strength: Clean work-management UX for marketing and operations teams

 GitHub (Microsoft)